 - Valuing the estate assets;

-- Gathering details of the debts and notifying the various parties;
+- Gathering details of the debts and telling the various parties;

 - Completing an Inland Revenue Account and paying any inheritance tax;